49ers Defeat Seahawks 17-13 in McCaffrey's Return

 Second Quarter: Seahawks Strike Back

-Seattle's persistence paid off early in the second quarter when Charbonnet punched in a 1-yard touchdown run, capping off a drive that began in the first quarter.
-The score tied the game at 7-7 and showed how Kubiak's ground-heavy approach could control the clock and keep drives alive.
+Seattle's hard work paid off early in the second quarter when Charbonnet scored on a 1-yard touchdown run.
+This tied the game at 7-7 and showed how Kubiak’s plan to run the ball could keep their drives going.

-Both offenses struggled to find rhythm in the middle portion of the quarter.
-Sam Darnold, making his Seahawks debut, completed 16 of 23 passes for 150 yards but faced pressure from the 49ers' defense, including a sack from the relentless pass rush.
-The 49ers had a golden opportunity to extend their lead late in the half, driving deep into Seattle territory, but kicker Jake Moody's 27-yard field goal attempt hit the left upright.
+Both teams had a tough time getting their offenses going for much of the quarter.
+Sam Darnold, making his Seahawks debut, completed 16 of 23 passes for 150 yards but faced pressure from the 49ers’ defense, including a sack.
+The 49ers had a big chance to score again, driving deep into Seattle's territory, but kicker Jake Moody’s 27-yard field goal attempt hit the left upright.

-Seattle capitalized on the miss with a quick two-minute drill.
-Darnold connected with receiver Jaxon Smith-Njigba, who hauled in 9 receptions for 124 yards despite two costly fumbles.
-The drive culminated in a 48-yard field goal by Jason Myers as time expired.
+Seattle took advantage of this miss by quickly moving the ball downfield.
+Darnold connected with receiver Jaxon Smith-Njigba, who had 9 catches for 124 yards despite two fumbles.
+The drive ended with a 48-yard field goal by Jason Myers as time ran out.

 Score at Halftime: Seahawks 10, 49ers 7